InseeFr/Bauhaus/README.md

 ## Issues

 If you are using, you should install the following dependency.

 ```
-yarn global add windows-build-tools
+npm install --global windows-build-tools

 ```